 Now if this hasn't motivated you to get out and wash your car, then what will!
 We’d love to hear your tips and tricks for keeping your car clean and your favourite products, comment below or if you've taken a picture of your car - tag us on instagram @dicklovett.

-Fancy trying to clean your cars interior?
-Check out our guide
+Fancy cleaning your cars interior too? - Check out our guide